waitinfuture/odps/intl.en-US/User Guide/Common commands/Project operations.md

 Action:

--   Enter the specified project.
-After entering the project, all objects in this project can be operated by the user.
+-   Enter the specified workspce.
+After entering the workspce, all objects in this workspce can be operated by the user.
--   If the project does not exist or the current user is not in this project, an exception is returned.
+-   If the workspce does not exist or the current user is not in this workspce, an exception is returned.

 Example:

 ```
-odps:my_project>use my_project; --my_project is a project the user has privilege to access.
+odps:my_project>use my_project; --my_project is a workspce the user has privilege to access.
 ```

+**Note:**

-**Note:** The preceding examples uses the MaxCompute client.
-All  MaxCompute command keywords, project names, table names, column names are case insensitive.
+The preceding examples uses the MaxCompute client.
+All  MaxCompute command keywords, workspce names, table names, column names are case insensitive.

+Creating a project is creating a MaxCompute project

-After running the command, you can access the objects of this project.
+After running the command, you can access the objects of this workspce.
 In the following example, assume that test\_src exists in the project ‘my\_project’.
 Run the following command:

 ```
 odps:my_project>select * from test_src;
 ```

 MaxCompute automatically searches the table in my\_project.
 If the table exists, it returns the data of this table.
 If the table does not exist, an exception is thrown.
-To access the table test\_src in another project, such as ‘my\_project2’, through the project ‘my\_project’, you must first specify the project name as follows:
+To access the table test\_src in another workspce, such as ‘my\_project2’, through the project ‘my\_project’, you must first specify the workspce name as follows:

 ```
 odps:my_project>select * from my_project2.test_src;